Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_first_script.md

 Note:
  Notice how `process()`, like `init()`, starts with a leading
           underscore.
-By convention, Godot's virtual functions, that is to say, built-in functions you can override to communicate with the engine, start with an underscore.
+By convention, Pandemonium's virtual functions, that is to say, built-in functions you can override to communicate with the engine, start with an underscore.